Teatro Flavio Vespasiano: Activity

-After just five years after opening, an earthquake in Rieti damaged the theatre, making collapse the dome and part of the façade.
+Just five years after opening, an earthquake in Rieti damaged the theatre, making collapse the dome and part of the façade.
 With the collapse, the painting on the dome by Giuseppe Casa was destroyed.
 Within a few years, the theatre was fixed and newly working.
 The dome got a new painting made in tempera in 1901 by Giulio Rolland.

-During World War II, the excavation of an air raid shelter caused the cave-in of the foundation and so it caused severe damage to the theatre itself.
+During World War II, the excavation of an air raid shelter caused the cave-in of the foundation and caused severe damages to the theatre itself.
 Due to low inflow, it was used as a movie theatre during the post-war.

 In memory of the Holocaust, celebrating the siege of Jerusalem and its perpetrator Vespasian seemed inopportune.
 For this reason, both naming and internal works' themes were questioned.
 The anti-fascist city mayor Angelo Sacchetti Sassetti demanded the theatre be named after Giuseppe Ottavio Pitoni and the hiding of both dome and curtain.
 Nevertheless, the city hall council rejected his demands as well as his resignation.
 Eventually, Sacchetti Sassetti himself changed his mind.

-At the end of the nineties, the theater has been restored; making the façades respectable again.
+At the end of the nineties, the theater has been restored, making the façade looking respectable again.

 Due to new safety regulations, some of the spaces designed for public events were closed.
 After four years of work to make the spaces compliant, on 10 January 2009 it was opened again with an inaugural concert performed by Opera studio of Accademia nazionale di Santa Cecilia and directed by Marcello Rota.
-During the event, four solo artists performed: sopranos Karina Grigoryan and Jessica Pratt, mezzo-soprano Anna Goryachova, and baritone Roman Burdenko.
-Among the audience, there was the Undersecretary of State to the Presidency of the Council Gianni Letta, and senator Franco Marini.
+In the event, four solo artists performed: sopranos Karina Grigoryan and Jessica Pratt, mezzo-soprano Anna Goryachova, and baritone Roman Burdenko.
+Among the audience, was the Undersecretary of State to the Presidency of the Council Gianni Letta, and senator Franco Marini.
 Along with compliance works, golds and stuccos were restored.
 In total, the work cost was € 3.3mln.

 In 2009 comune di Rieti approved works for creating space designed for theatre play production on the theatre's west side.
-Such works, still in progress, will enable the theatre not just for play but for production as well.
+Those works, still in progress, will accommodate the theatre not only for shows but for production as well.

-More works, financed by regione Lazio in 2016, will allow recover of sala degli specchi and places where circolo di lettura was located.
+More works, financed by regione Lazio in 2016, will allow the recovery of sala degli specchi and sites where circolo di lettura was located.
 Such work did not start yet.